General Fund Grants

 Because effective movement building demands concerted strategies, collaboration, trust, partnerships, and sharing of resources, we will want to know about your partners, collaborators and connections.

-General Fund Grant Application and Scoring Rubric (for reference only)
+General Fund Grant Application, Resources and Scoring Rubric

 Frequently Asked Questions